debuggerboy/argocd-autopilot-cert-manager-controller/README.md

-# argocd-autopilot-cert-manager-controller
+# Cert-Manager for ArgoCD Autopilot #

-Install Cert-Manager Controller on Arocd Autopilot
+Install Cert-Manager Controller on Argocd Autopilot.

+## Procedure ##

+Create a project

+add this repo as a application under the above project